Azure/azure-quickstart-templates/quickstarts/microsoft.network/pip-with-ddos-ip-protection/README.md

 ---
-description: This template creates a Public IP that is protected by DDoS IP Protection.
+description: This template creates a Public IP that is protected with DDoS IP Protection
 page_type: sample
 products:
 - azure